buluma/php-apache-container/README.md

 ## Author Information

-This container build was created in 2018 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This container build was created in 2021 by [Michael Buluma](https://www.buluma.co.ke/).